 Focus and Purpose: To ensure that we purposefully create an environment that enables positive communication across the service we will develop robust internal and external communication links between the care home, organisation and those using the services.
-This will ensure that there is an open dialogue and feedback about anything that relates to service quality and that that proposed developments or changes are understood and co designed by all stakeholders.
+This will ensure that there is an open dialogue and feedback about anything that relates to service quality and that

 Key Actions Status Specific Progress Due Date Establish communication arrangements with residents and their families In progress In progress Process for documenting compliment and complaints streamlined to increase recording.
-Devise and issue a standard list of information to January 2020 December 2019 be visible/accessible to residents, staff and visits.
-Provide a clear communication oute for stakeholder to provide service delivery Completed Simplified format of quality assurance questionnaires for clients and families.
+Devise and issue a standard list of information to be visible/accessible to residents, staff and visits.
+January 2020 December 2019 Provide a clear communication route for stakeholder to improve service delivery Completed Simplified format of quality assurance questionnaires for clients and families.
 Feedback form developed for P&P staff to raise concerns.
 September 2019 Clear communication of Council and departmental objectives to front line care staff In progress Review of 'my plan' process in progress Refreshed briefing sessions for Service Manager and Unit Managers for Direct Care January 2020 Promote environments that support collaboration and communication In progress All homes registered as Time Swap members Volunteer passport to be used in care homes Community events being arranged in all homes Quarterly resident/family meetings to be reviewed Newsletters to be reviewed to promote consistent messages.
 May 2020